llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           Clarifications" section in `README-OpenACC-design.md`.
     * See "Data Expressions in Clauses" below for details of their support in these clauses.
+* Supported multiloop clauses
+    * `collapse`
+    * `tile`
+    * If a `collapse` clause and a `tile` clause appear on the same `loop` construct, a compile-time error diagnostic is produced.
+        * While OpenACC 3.3 does not specify this restriction, both NVHPC 22.11 and GCC 12.2.0 enforce it.
+    * If a `collapse` clause's argument is *N*, or if a `tile` clause contains *N* size expressions, there must be *N* tightly nested loops following the `loop` construct, or a compile-time error diagnostic is produced.
+    * Predetermined `private` is computed for the loop control variables in those *N* loops in the same manner as it would be for a single loop without a `collapse` or `tile` clause.
+        * This appears to mimic the behavior of GCC 12.2.0.
+        * OpenACC 3.3 uses the term "associated loop" in the specification of predetermined `private` clauses and `collapse` clauses but not in the specification of `tile` clauses, so this behavior is not clear.
+        * NVHPC 22.11 instead performs a liveness analysis to determine data attributes.
+    * A `collapse` clause's argument must be a positive constant integer expression, and each size expression within a `tile` clause must be either `*` or a positive constant integer expression.
+Otherwise, a compile-time error diagnostic is produced.
+        * There is one exception for now: a size expression in a `tile` clause can also be a non-constant integer expression.
+            * Clacc currently implements each such size expression as `1` but might produce a compile-time error diagnostic in the future.
+            * Clacc accepts them for now just because the version of Kokkos's OpenACC backend that we target uses them (even though they are apparently discarded by NVHPC).
+            * OpenACC 3.3 does not require support for non-constant integer expressions.
+            * GCC 12.2.0 rejects them with compile-time error diagnostics.
+            * NVHPC 22.11 ignores the entire `tile` clause if it contains one, as reported by `-Minfo`.
+        * `*` is currently implemented as `1` because there currently is no corresponding OpenMP 5.2 feature.
+    * Where OpenACC 3.3 specifies that `worker` and `vector` are applied to the generated element loop, Clacc currently discards them instead because there appears to be no way to express this behavior in OpenMP 5.2.
+Thus, the generated element loops are always sequential.
+    * The above rules apply and tiling is performed regardless of whether the associated loop nest is partitioned or executed sequentially (e.g., due to a `seq` clause).
+    * See the section "OpenMP Extensions" below for caveats related to source-to-source mode and the `tile` clause.
 * Detection of `break` statement for the associated loop
     * Compile error if implicit/explicit `independent`.
     * No error if `seq` or `auto`.